 At first glance, the OIC might seem in your best interests, but there’s a balancing test that warrants a tax attorney’s advice.
-For instance, it requires you to give up your legal rights for disputing the back tax debt in court.
+For instance, it requires you to give up your legal rights for disputing the total in court.

-If your back tax debt is ignored altogether, this will lead to IRS actions that bring more than mere inconvenience to a business or individual.
+If your bill is ignored altogether, this will lead to IRS actions that bring more than mere inconvenience to a business or individual.

 Something the IRS would probably do to a person who ignores their delinquent IRS tax debt is impose a wage garnishment.
 Wage garnishments seize your money before it makes its way to your wallet or bank account.

 If back tax debt is ignored, the IRS will send you a Notice and Demand for Payment, notifying you of the debt.
 Then, you’ll receive a Final Notice of Intent to Levy and Notice of Your Right to a Hearing giving the tax debtor a month’s notice of the garnishment.

 How have you dealt with back tax debt?
 Comment below or tweet us @StopIRSDebt!

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.